 IRA Owner's Death On or After Required Beginning Date.
 The beneficiary must take RMDs each year beginning in the calendar year following the year of the IRA owner's death.
+To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the year of the IRA owner's death.
 To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
 The applicable denominator used to calculate the RMD is derived from the Single Life Table.
-If the beneficiary is a spouse beneficiary, the applicable denominator (while the spouse beneficiary is alive) is the longer of the applicable denominator that corresponds to the age the spouse beneficiary attains on their birthday in the distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of theirs distribution year, the applicable denominator is the longer of the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their birthday in the year of their death, reduced by one.
-Once the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one.
+If the beneficiary is a spouse beneficiary, the applicable denominator (while the spouse beneficiary is alive) is the longer of the applicable denominator that corresponds to the age the spouse beneficiary attains on their birthday in the distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year that has elapsed after the year of the IRA owner's death.
+If the beneficiary is a nonspouse beneficiary, for the first distribution year, the applicable denominator is the longer of the applicable denominator that corresponds to the age the beneficiary attains on their birthday in the distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one.
 Once the applicable denominator is determined for the first distribution year, it is reduced by one in each succeeding year.
 If the beneficiary is a nonperson beneficiary (i.e., not an individual or a qualified trust), the applicable denominator used to calculate the RMD is that which corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one for each calendar year that has elapsed after the year of the IRA owner's death.
-In addition to the RMDs described above, if the IRA owner did not satisfy their RMD for the year of their death, the RMD must be satisfied by the beneficiary of this IRA or treated as such through separate accounting, they may treat the IRA as their own IRA by redesignating the IRA as their own IRA, failing to by redesignating the IRA as their own IRA, failing to take a required distribution as a beneficiary, or by making a contribution.
-Regardless of whether the spouse is the sole beneficiary, they may move inherited IRA funds from this IRA into their own Traditional.
-Traditional SEP, or if eligible, to their own Traditional SIMPLE IRA, by rolling over a distribution, generally within 60 days of receipt.
-Additional restrictions may apply
+In addition to the RMDs described above, if the IRA owner did not satisfy their RMD for the year of their death, the RMD must be satisfied by the beneficiaries.
+The RMD is the minimum amount that must be withdrawn each year; the beneficiary may always withdraw an additional amount, including a lump-sum distribution of the remaining balance.